On Friday, Norman Junior III and myself loaded up our picnic hamper, packed the cool box with brightly coloured Bacardi Breezers and set off for SW19.

 Nadal is a big man and taller than I imagined.
 He is very strong, athletic and muscular.
 In fact, I think he has muscles on top of his muscles.
 Nadal swept into an early 3-0 lead after breaking the serve of the German, Rainer Schuettler.
 The game looked like it could be an embarassing, one -sided affair but credit to Schuettler who actually broke Nadal’s serve and was on top in the second set.
 Nadal came back though and levelled to take the set into another tie-break.
 Inevitably, just like Federer and like a true world class sportsman, Nadal went up a gear and won the tie-break (and the match) easily.

-We finished our cheese and cucumber sandwiches, drained our flask of tea, cracked open our packet of Wine Gums (60p from Asda), took some more photos and watched one set of Mixed Doubles (Jamie Murrary) before making our way home to try to (successfully) spot ourselves on the TV highlights.
+We finished our cheese and cucumber sandwiches, drained our flask of tea, cracked open our packet of Wine Gums (60p from Asda), took some more photos and watched one set of Mixed Doubles (Jamie Murray) before making our way home to try to (successfully) spot ourselves on the TV highlights.

 Obligatory photos (with captions) here